 Before Energy Saving Trust, Mike worked for Friends of the Earth Scotland and then Lothian and Edinburgh Environmental Partnership (now Changeworks).
 He has over 30 years’ experience in the environmental, energy efficiency, transport and recycling sectors.
 An expert in climate change mitigation, Mike is helping drive forward this agenda across the UK and internationally.

-Mike is a member of the Climate Emergency Response Group (CERG), the Scottish Council for Development and Industry (SCDI) Clean Growth Leadership Group and has served on several government clean energy working groups.
-Currently, he chairs the Scottish Government’s Heat Pump Sector Deal expert advisory group, and is additionally chair of the Scottish Power Foundation.
+Mike is a member of the Scottish Council for Development and Industry Clean Growth Leadership Group and has served on several government clean energy working groups.
+Currently, he chairs the Scottish Government’s Heat Pump Sector Deal expert advisory group.

 Living by the coast, Mike enjoys the great outdoors, including wild swimming.
 Indoors he is a keen vegetarian cook.